This article is part of the “Save More” series. Click here to learn more.

 $5,000 Is Well Within Reach

 At a bare minimum, doing these things (to the extent they apply) could get you over $1,200 in additional savings each month.
 Of course, you should be able to save substantially more following at least a few of these methods.
-Stick to them, commit to at least three months of hard work and you’ll hit that $5K milestone in no time.
+Stick to them and commit to learning how to save $5000 in 3 months.